Dimezske/Desert-Rush-1/README.md

-# Desert-Rush-1
+# Desert-Rush
-Old project Phaser platformer
+A Phaser Platformer